Scroll down for information and advice on court cases after a fatal crash.

 Complaint policies usually explain steps you can take if you are not satisfied with a response.
 Usually, this includes giving you the chance to have your comments considered by someone else, such as someone more senior.

 If you are still not satisfied with another response you receive, a complaint policy may give you further opportunities, such as having your comments reconsidered by a specialist team, or by the boss of the organisation.
 There may also be an opportunity to have your comments considered by an independent agency.
-For example, the Independent Police Complaints Commission investigates complaints about the police.
+For example, the Independent Office for Police Conduct investigates complaints about the police.

 Having your say to the government

-Criminal justice organisations are set up and regulated by the government, and are the responsibility of particular government departments and their ministers, elected by you.
+Criminal justice organisations, such as the police and CPS, are set up and regulated by the government, and are the responsibility of particular government departments and their ministers.

 If you feel your concerns have not been answered by a criminal justice organisation and you wish the relevant minister to know your concerns, you have a right to contact that minister.
-The Lord Chancellor is responsible for matters of justice, the Attorney General is the government’s chief legal advisor, and the Home Secretary is responsible for law and order issues.
+The Lord Chancellor and Secretary of State for Justice is responsible for courts administration, prisons and probation.
+The Attorney General is the government’s chief legal advisor and responsible for the CPS, and the Home Secretary is responsible for the police.
 Any criminal justice organisation can confirm for you which government minister they report to, in which department, and how to contact that minister.

 You may choose to contact a minister directly, or through your MP.
-You or your MP can also contact the Parliamentary Ombudsman, who is responsible for investigating complaints about government departments.
-For more information go to www.ombudsman.org.ukor call 0345 015 4033.
+Your MP can also refer your complaint to the Parliamentary Ombudsman, who is responsible for investigating complaints about government departments.
+For more information go to www.ombudsman.org.uk or call 0345 015 4033.

 You may also wish to join one of several organisations campaigning for criminal justice in road death cases.

 If you are not sure how to have your voice heard, or you need help preparing what you want to say, call the Brake helpline on 0808 8000 401.
 Its officers are experienced in helping you to get your thoughts across to the most appropriate people.